 Partake makes non-GMO, vegan cookies that are free from 14 allergens, including peanuts, eggs, dairy, soy, and gluten.
 Plus, the company is also heavily involved in mentorship programs for women and people of color looking to be involved in the food industry.

 But what about the flavor?
 “These cookies remind me of Chips Ahoy!, which was such a huge part of my childhood.
 It's hard to believe these are vegan and gluten-free,” says Fran Sales, Associate Commerce Editor, about Partake’s crunchy chocolate chip cookies.
 “I can see them replacing my Oreo obsession, for sure,” she adds, praising the cookies’ simple ingredients.

 Eat Me Guilt Free

-Today, Eat Me Guilt Free comprises a team of highly skilled bakers that make everything from the decadent brownies that are Kristin’s go-to daily afternoon treat—which come in flavors like cotton candy, lavender blondie, and gingerbread—to protein bread and protein tortillas.
+Today, Eat Me Guilt Free comprises a team of highly skilled bakers that make everything from the decadent brownies that are Kristin’s go-to daily afternoon treat—which come in flavors like cotton candy, and red velvet cake—to protein bread and protein tortillas.
 Plus, everything is made from simple ingredients.

 SOS Chefs, a small specialty food market that holds many hard-to-source ingredients from all over the world, was founded in 1996 by Atef Boulaabi—“one of the most passionate and knowledgeable people, let alone women, I have ever met,” according to Lauryn Bodden.